Hyper-V and vSphere storage APIs: Tailoring your virtual environment

 Although memory is often referred to as the most important hardware resource in a virtual data center, it is typically storage that has the biggest impact on virtual machine performance.
+Microsoft Hyper-V is extremely flexible with regard to the types of storage it can use, but administrators must be aware of a number of feature-related limitations and requirements for support.
+This article is intended to familiarize you with various Hyper-V storage best practices.

 Minimizing virtual machine sprawl